AviatorRoyal/Flightgear-NavData-Navigraph/README.md

 # Flightgear-NavData-navigraph-
-this is the navigraph navdata for Flightgear AIRAC-2401, 2310 and 2209
+this is the navigraph navdata for Flightgear AIRAC-2505

 it is fully illegal to change any files within this repository without owner's permission - Navigraph